|

 civilian crews and had Marines on guard duty.”

-the cultural exchange program, watching video
+benefits of the cultural exchange program, watching

-entertainment from Commonwealth races.”
+video entertainment from Commonwealth races.”

 “I wonder what they’ll think of our operas,” said Licus,